Anders-Stubberud/IT1901/docs/release3/README.md

     With this pipeline the project would always merge successful code and not give unpleasant errors for future branches
   - <code>Code review</code> For each merge request, a person in the group was sat as a reviewer.
 This person would go trough the code changes and make a review.
 Commenting on changes that maybe were unnecessary.
 At the end the reviewer would approve the merge request and comment a message on the work done.
 Later the programmer could merge in their own merge request
-  - <code>Meetings</code> We had scheduled meetings every Tuesday where we would discuss the project and what we had done.
-This way we all would be on the same path as to where the project was heading.
+  - <code>Meetings</code> We tried following the scrum plan of having a daily meeting for 15min.
+These were sometimes forgotten, but catched up on during our weekly meetings we had on Tuesdays.
   - <code>Co authoring</code> Throughout the project we have co authored with each other.
 Sometimes this consisted of working on the same branch, but mainly it was programming together on one persons computer.